 Fiscal year 2018 is in the mid-term of Fusion 20, our strategic management plan targeting fiscal year 2020.
 At the time of formulating the management plan, we committed ourselves to tackling sales of 2 trillion 500 billion yen and operating income of 270 billion yen as quantitative targets for fiscal year 2018.

 For this two-year period of 2016 and 2017, we were able to do what was needed to achieve targets.
 For fiscal year 2018, we predict a harsh environment such as the impact of fluctuations in foreign exchange and higher prices for raw materials.
 Nevertheless, we will continue to implement growth investments and plan action in 2018 that further improves profitability and strengthens the management structure.

-Because results were favorable for fiscal year 2016, we are proposing a dividend of 130 yen, which represents a 10-yen increase from the publicly announced (interim dividend 60 yen and term-end dividend of 70 yen).
-For fiscal year 2017, we plan a dividend of 130 yen (interim dividend of 65 yen and term-end dividend of 65 yen).
+Because of favorable results, we propose an annual dividend for fiscal year 2017 of 140 yen, which represents a 10-yen increase from the publicly announced (interim 65 yen and term-end 75 yen).
+For fiscal year 2018, we plan an annual dividend of 140 yen (interim 70 yen, term-end 70 yen).